shovelandsandbox/glacier-theme/README.md

 ## Setup

-Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Preferences -> Settings - User` in Sublime Text or by clicking `cmd + ,` on a Mac.
+Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Preferences -> Settings - User` in Sublime Text or by clicking <kbd>cmd</kbd><kbd>,</kbd> on a Mac.

+To change the color of the text input background, open `Glacier.sublime-theme`, search for "widget" and follow the comments.

 ### Example settings
 ```